HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 ## User Events

 Let's add a Delete todo feature.
-For that user can click on a button next to a todo to delete it
+For that, the user can click on a button next to a todo to delete it.

-Its template can look like below
+Its template can look like below.

 ```jsx
 render() {